Day Trips from Searcy

 A Short Drive Down the Road

 Beebe- Just down the road you'll find this small easy to maneuver city full of unique flea-market and antiquing options.
-This half hour trip boasts eight flea-market and antique shops.
+This half-hour trip boasts eight flea-markets and antique shops.
 You can easily spend a few hours or the whole day browsing for clever finds.